 11 The Courts have upheld the Commission's authority over capacity markets, including against challenges that certain applications of the MOPR amount to an impermissible regulation of generation.
 See, e.g., N.J.
 Bd. of Pub.
 Utils. v.
 FERC, 74, 96 (3d Cir.
 2014); Conn.
 Dep't of Pub.
 Util.
 Control v.
 FERC, 569 F.3d 477, 481-82 (D.C.
 Cir.
 2009).
 Similarly, the Supreme Court has recognized that certain state efforts to incentivize the construction of new generation resources can intrude on FERC's exclusive jurisdiction where the state's action effectively "sets an interstate wholesale rate."
 Hughes, 136 S. Ct. at 1297.
 But these cases do not address the situation in which the Commission is targeting state efforts to regulate the consequences of electricity generation that fall within the states' statutory authority and that are not addressed in the markets subject to Commission jurisdiction.
-The MOPR interferes with the states' ability to make a political decision regarding the generation mix within their borders-a decision that they are far better equipped to make than is the Commission.
+The MOPR interferes with the states' prerogatives in a way that Congress neither foresaw nor intended.
+It impairs the states' ability to make a political decision regarding the generation mix within their borders-a decision that they are far better equipped to make than is the Commission.